CalebUmass/static-web-showing/README.md

 ### Prerequisites

-To work with this project, ensure you have the following installed:
+First, to work with this project, ensure you have the following installed:

 * **npm**
   ```sh